integr8ly/managed-service-controller/README.md

 A managed service namespace will consist of managed services.
 A managed service is something that a user of a cluster can make use of without needing to be concerned about the maintenance and overhead of operating that service.

-These are usually heavy weight services that will be shared among many users.
+These are heavy weight services that will be single tenant services, e.g. a service shared by a single tenant across multiple consumer namespaces.

 ## Status
 POC